 Associate of Science in Radiologic Technology

-- Students will display effective management and communication skills, both verbal and written
+- display effective management and communication skills, verbal and written

-- Students will demonstrate the ability to prioritize safety and patient care
+- demonstrate the ability to prioritize safety and patient care

-- Students will acquire the professional tools and experience for an entry level position in radiologic technology
+- acquire the professional tools and experience for an entry-level position in radiologic technology

 Duration: 2 Years (4 semesters)